dslab-epfl/svshi/svshi/documentation/documentation.md

 #### 1.2.6 Configuration and ETS

-To configure KNX devices, the person installing a KNX system (we call her the "programmer") needs to use ETS.
-ETS is a software provided by the KNX association.
+To configure KNX devices, the person installing a KNX system (we call her the "programmer") needs to use ETS. **ETS** is a software provided by the KNX Association.
 It is closed source and not free.

 Each manufacturer provides a KNX catalog entry for each of its devices.